 At Go Fish Digital, we run into our fair share of eCommerce sites and I thought it would be helpful to show you our eCommerce SEO checklist.
-This checklist breaks down how we analyze eCommerce sites in terms of analytics, crawling/indexing, site architecture and more:
+While there are a lot of items on this checklist below, here are some of the highest priority items:

 Table Of Contents

 - Website Architecture